Go Modules

 Explanation:

-.This path is how other modules import your code (e.g.,
+go mod init example.com/myprojectcreates ago.modfile in the current directory withmodule example.com/myproject.This path is how other modules import your code (e.g.,

-import "example.com/myproject/foo"
+import "example.com/myproject/foo").

-Sample go.mod
+Sample go.mod (generated):

 3. Adding and Using Dependencies

-When your code imports a package from another module, Go automatically updates go.mod
+When your code imports a package from another module, Go automatically updates go.mod and go.sum with the required module version.

 Example: Adding a Dependency

-Suppose you have a file main.go
+Suppose you have a file main.go:

 Steps: